 The new year has begun with several announcements by Microsoft regarding what happened to Azure management services and System Center.
 The Cloud Community releases a monthly basis article, allowing you to have a general overview of the main new features of the month, in order to stay up to date on these news and have the necessary references to conduct further study.

-As already announced in the past few months, monitoring capabilities, management features, and security functionality of Operations Management Suite (OMS) have been included in the Azure portal.
+As already announced in the past few months, monitoring capabilities, management, and security functionality of Operations Management Suite (OMS) have been included in the Azure portal.
 From 15 January 2019 the OMS portal has been officially retired, and all the features are accessible from Azure portal.

 Azure Monitor logs in Grafana